 Kentuckians have been making bourbon for more than two centuries.
 Allen made it a priority to emphasize this history while shooting.

-I think pushing the ISO and getting some grain in the images helps with the feel for the tradition and history of the process.
+I think pushing the ISO and getting some grain in the images helps with the feel of the tradition and history of the process.
 A lot of this was also shot with a shallow depth of field — partially [out of] necessity due to low light conditions, but I also wanted to try and have the viewer focus on one or two elements with the photo to highlight the Mazda brand, distillery, or person in the photograph.